GU4243-ADS/spring2018-project1-yujiehu/README.md

     ## 14 id21073      4.00 HPL
     ## 15 id08642      4.00 MWS

-\*EAP is way more positive over the setence level tham other authors.
+\*EAP is way more positive than other authors over the setence level.
 Sentences with the highest score are:

 **id10196**: "I thought so I knew it hurrah" vociferated Legrand, letting the negro go, and executing a series of curvets and caracols, much to the astonishment of his valet, who, arising from his knees, looked, mutely, from his master to myself, and then from myself to his master.